Zelensky dangles hope for life after Russia’s invasion: Land ‘without tanks,’ sky ‘without rockets’

-Zelensky, in an almost lyrical speech while wearing an olive-green military-style T-shirt, said Ukraine has been thrust into suffering “that no other European nation has seen in 80 years.”
+Zelensky, in an almost lyrical speech while wearing an olive-green, military-style T-shirt, said Ukraine has been thrust into suffering “that no other European nation has seen in 80 years.”
 While Ukrainians had “never dreamt of killing,” they had no choice but to “wipe out the enemy from our land and from our life” amid Russia’s invasion, he said.

 “How many more deaths and losses are needed to secure the sky above Ukraine?” he asked, ramping up calls for help to counter Russian air raids.